dekallo/GreatVaultKeyInfo/README.md

 A WoW Addon.

-Displays more info about your Mythic+, Mythic, Heroic, or Timewalking dungeons run in the Great Vault UI.
+Displays more info about your activities and rewards in the Great Vault UI, including run history and reward levels.

 https://www.curseforge.com/wow/addons/great-vault-key-info